Bari Siddiqui: Early life

-Popularly known as Bari Siddiqui, Abdul Bari Siddiqui was born on November 15, 1954, in Barhatta, Netrokona, [Bangladesh].
+Popularly known as Bari Siddiqui, Abdul Bari Siddiqui was born on 15 November 1954, in Barhatta, Netrokona, [Bangladesh].
 At the age of 12, he received formal vocal training from Gopal Dutt of Netrokona.
 Starting in 1981, Bari took lessons for six years under Ustad Aminur Rahman.
 He later received professional tutelage from V. G. Karnaad in Pune, India.

 Siddiqui completed intermediate studies at Netrokona Govt College and earned a bachelor's degree from the University of Dhaka.
 He joined Bangladesh Television around 1985.

 Career

 Siddiqui made his first appearance on television in 1995 on Ronger Baroi, a musical program produced by Humayun Ahmed, who is considered to be one of his patrons.
 He came into the mainstream media with the release of Humayun Ahmed's film Srabon Megher Din (1999).
 Siddiqui won a Bachsas Award for the Best Male Playback Singer for his song "Shua Chan Pakhi" in the movie Srabon Megher Din.

-Bari has performed in countries like India, Pakistan, Singapore, Indonesia, Thailand, Burma, USA, England, Switzerland, France and many other European countries.
+Bari has performed in countries like India, Pakistan, Singapore, Indonesia, Thailand, Burma, the United States, England, Switzerland, France and many other European countries.
 In 1999 at the World Flute Conference in Geneva, where representatives from seventy countries took part, Bari Siddiqui was the only representative from the Indian subcontinent.
-He received many awards for his performances at Fajar Music Festival award in Iran, World Flute Conference Award in Geneva, International Film Movement Association Award, and Bachshash Award.
+He received many awards for his performances: the Fajar Music Festival award in Iran, the World Flute Conference Award in Geneva, the International Film Movement Association Award, and the Bachshash Award.
 His songs mainly featured pain, love, human life, and existence.
 Siddiqui voiced around 160 tracks during his career and released a folk album titled Lokhkho Tara in April 2000.

-Some of his albums are Matir Deho, Mone Boro Jala, Matir Malikana.
+Some of his albums are Matir Deho, Mone Boro Jala, and Matir Malikana.
 Siddiqui also appeared in the films Rupkothar Golpo and Stories of Change.

-In 2013, Siddiqui also appeared in the drama Pagla Ghora, directed by Amol Palekar to extend his artistic expression.
+In 2013, Siddiqui also appeared in the drama Pagla Ghora, directed by Amol Palekar, to extend his artistic expression.